 Guiding component (songs/skits/stories)

 Once you have completed the challenge return the completed form with a picture of your unit to the SVI office.
 Crests will be mailed out to you.
 There is a cost of $2/crest.
 Please note units may not request extra crests.
 The number of crests requested and the number of participants in your photograph should match (minus the photographer of course).
+Payment for crests is done through Unified Banking – unit to Area.

 GPS units for units wishing to access the geocaches located on all three properties are available through the Area Camping Adviser.
 Rental on the units is $10 for all 9 units per weekend or week.